 - University College London (UCL), the UK

 - KEDGE Business School, France

 - The University of Western Australia, Australia

 Nevertheless, if one of your main criteria is geography, you should try and narrow it down using other pertinent factors, such as career opportunities, financial options or application requirements.
 If you haven’t thought about researching the location, it may be best to effectively reduce the search to a handful of possibilities.
 You can always start with:

 3. Use the best search engines for international degrees

 Given that there are a few huge factors to consider (and many small ones) when deciding what university to enrol in, you should carefully search the ideal option for what you are looking for.

-The best way to manage this lengthy and sometimes frustrating process is to use a well-informed professional platform for higher education, ideal for quick web navigation between study options, categories and filters, such as Studyportals.
+The best way to manage this lengthy and sometimes frustrating process is to use well-informed professional platforms for higher education, ideal for quick web navigation between study options, categories and filters, such as Studyportals' websites: